|

 - Insurance for Blocks of Flats and Apartments Surgery

-provide a Surgery insurance Policy designed for Doctors
+for business provide a Surgery insurance Policy designed

-and Healthcare professionals.
-We offer comprehensive cover and competitive premiums
+for Doctors and Healthcare professionals.
+We offer comprehensive cover and competitive

-insurance.
-This is essential cover to comply with the Employers Liability (Compulsory
+Employers Liability insurance.
+This is essential cover to comply with the Employers

-you if a full time, part time, temporary, casual or work experience employee suffers
+This protects you if a full time, part time, temporary, casual or work experience

-death, bodily injury or disease while in the course of their employment with you.
+employee suffers death, bodily injury or disease while in the course of their

 It is a requirement to keep a documentes result of your findings if you employ